Holiday Snaps – Part 2

 We also saw several of the much larger Southern Hawker dragonflies, particularly around the small pond.
 They seemed to be inexhaustible though and never once did we see one land.
 Both of us spent ages trying to get a photo of one in flight over the pond; this blurry shot was the best we managed.

-Damselflies were also common around the pond – again another new species for us – the White-legged Damselfly (Platycnemis pennipes), which has, as the name suggests, white legs! (although to be honest the legs look more like pale blue to me)
+Damselflies were also common around the pond – again another new species for us – the White-legged Damselfly (Platycnemis pennipes), which has, as the name suggests, white legs!

 I found one individual sitting on a flower, seemingly staring straight at me.
 It stayed so long and I spent so long trying to get the perfect photo, it ended up feeling like we were having a bit of a staring contest – if we were then he won!